section-engineering-education/engineering-education/articles/internet-protocols/index.md

 Three different types of addressing modes supported in IPv4, namely;
 - Unicast addressing mode

+Unicast addressing mode only allows for data to be sent to a specific host at a time.
+The address of the data destination is a 32-bit IP address of the host device.
 - Broadcast addressing mode

+Broadcast addressing mode involves the transmission of a data packet to a network of hosts with the address of the destination indicated as a special broadcast address.
+The packet sent can be processed by any host on the network.
 - Multicast addressing mode

+This involes the use of both Unicast addressing mode and Broadcast addressing mode.
+The packet is not addressed to any specific host or any network of hosts and is processed by more than one host device on the network.

 ### Internet protocol version 6

 Internet protocol version 6 is the newest version of the internet protocol suite as of now developed to replace the fourth version, i.e., the IPv4.
-It was brought into existence by the [IETF](https://www.ietf.org/blog/ipv6-internet-standard/) because IPv4 has exhausted its addresses.
+IPv6 was brought into existence by the [IETF](https://www.ietf.org/blog/ipv6-internet-standard/) because IPv4 had exhausted its addresses.
 IPv6 was intended to replace IPv4.
 However, this has not been the case; IPv4 has continued to live on.

 #### IP Header